 Nahalat Binyamin is one of Israel’s biggest arts and crafts markets and a great place to browse for original Tel Aviv souvenirs.
+And yep, definitely one of Tel Aviv’s must-sees!

 Contained within a picturesque pedestrianized walkway in the heart of Tel Aviv, Nahalat Binyamin is home to craft stands selling a wide variety of items from jewelry and painted ceramics to toys, paintings, framed photographs and judaica pieces.